STAT545-UBC/STAT545-UBC-original-website/block005_first-use-git-rstudio.md

 **You only have to set this up once every couple of months or once per computer.**

+You will know you have truly succeeded once you have at least one successful push to GitHub in which you are NOT challenged for your user name and password.

 #### Linux

   * In the shell (Tools > Shell), enter `git --version` and verify that you have 1.7.10 or newer.
 If you don't, update Git.